-HIsarna process of iron making
+HIsarna process for iron making

 Fig 1 HIsarna smelting vessel and two stage concept

-The process seqquence of the HIsarna process is described in the following steps.
+HIsarna process has the following process steps.

-- Iron ore fines along with the oxygen gas are injected into the CCF portion of the smelting vessel, where the hot offgas from the SRV portion of the smelting vessel is burned.
-The heat thus
+- IOF and oxygen are injected into CCF portion of the smelting vessel, where hot offgas from SRV portion of the smelting vessel is burned.
+Heat thus generated is used to melt and partially reduce the ore.

-- generated is used to melt and partially reduce the ore.
-The partially reduced molten ore runs downward under gravity into the SRV below.
-The expected temperature at this stage is around 1450 deg C and and the degree of prereduction is around 10 % to 20%.
+- Partially reduced molten ore runs downward under gravity into the SRV below.
+The expected temperature at this stage is around 1450 deg C and and the degree of prereduction is around 10-20%.

-Hisarna pilot plant performance
+Pilot plant performance

 Expected benefits of HIsarna process

-- 20% savings in primary energy consumption.
+- 20% savings in primary energy consumption

 - Well suited for CO2 storage (Nitrogen free off gas)

-- 80% reduction of CO2 emissions with CCS.
+- 80% reduction of CO2 emissions with CCS

-- Substantial reductions in other emissions (dust, NOx, SOx, CO)
+- 60% t0 80% reductions in other emissions (dust, NOx, SOx, CO)

 - There is possibility of biomass

-- There is increased flexibility of raw material usage.
+- There is increased flexibility of raw material usage

 - Ores with substantial P, Zn, alkalis and S content can be used

-- Lower operational cost
+- Lower investment and operational costs